EBITDA vs. SDE: Which Metric Will Buyers Use? | Blackland Advisors

 Can I use SDE for my business if it generates $20M in revenue?

 Blackland Advisors provides lower middle market business owners with an independent, market-grounded assessment of normalized EBITDA and the enterprise value range that EBITDA supports in the current market.
 We build the normalization schedule, benchmark comparable transactions in your sector, and help you understand the specific factors that would expand or compress your multiple in a buyer process.
-If you want to understand what your business is worth before engaging the market, we welcome a confidential conversation.

 Back to Blog